Converse College Data & Information Overview

 College Factual recognizes the best colleges and universities in its annual rankings.
 These rankings include categories for best overall colleges, best colleges for each major, best value schools, and much more.

-Converse is ranked #940 out of 1,715 schools in the nation for overall quality on College Factual's 2021 Best Colleges list.
+According to College Factual's 2022 analysis, Converse is ranked #1,873 out of 2,576 schools in the nation that were analyzed for overall quality.

 Is It Hard to Get Into Converse?